ishifoev/100-days-of-code/r1-log.md

 **Thoughts** I think I am going to my goal need to be patient.

 **Link to Work** [Phone Number Mnemonics] (https://github.com/ishifoev/CodeChalenge-JS/tree/main/Round7/day-66)

+### R1D67 Mar 30, 2022

+**Today Progress** Staircase Traversal You're given two positive integers representing the height of  staircase and the maximum number of steps that you can advance up the staircase at a time.
+Write a function that returns the numberof ways in which you can climb the staircase

+**Thoughts** I think I am going to my goal need to be patient.

+**Link to Work** [Phone Number Mnemonics] (https://github.com/ishifoev/CodeChalenge-JS/tree/main/Round7/day-67)